una/una.github.io/_posts/blog/2015-11-15-classy-css.md

 header-bg: ../images/posts/classy-css/seurat.jpg
 ---

-(Before life got in the way) I began writing this blog post a few weeks after releasing a semi-satirical article about my take on the mix of current CSS naming convention/styling trends on Sitepoint called [Atomic OOBEMITSCSS](http://sitepoint.com/atomic-oobemitscss/).
-(That was back in August, by the way) I called it *Atomic OOBEMITSCSS* as a joke, but people started picking up the name and using it in the wild (which was honestly pretty entertaining as questions about it sprung up in-person).
+I began writing this blog post a few weeks after releasing a semi-satirical article about my take on the mix of current CSS naming convention/styling trends on Sitepoint called [Atomic OOBEMITSCSS](http://sitepoint.com/atomic-oobemitscss/).
+That was back in August, but life got in the way.
+I called it *Atomic OOBEMITSCSS* as a joke, but people started picking up the name and using it in the wild (which was honestly pretty entertaining as questions about it sprung up in-person).
 Debate over using `@extend` at SassConf this year (and on Twitter lately) reminded me about revisiting this idea.

 ## Classy CSS, Please.